Tap

 That having been said, the longer an addict is actively using prescription painkillers, the more likely they are to be able to pick up on symptoms.
 Symptoms to look for include:

-• li-icon Poor hygiene.
+• Poor hygiene.
 This includes infrequent bathing, unkempt hair, and facial hair, and wearing the same clothes repeatedly.

-• li-icon Frequent flu-like symptoms.
+• Frequent flu-like symptoms.
 Opioid painkillers have side effects which can mimic the flu, including nausea, fever, and headache.

-• li-icon Weight loss.
+• Weight loss.
 Painkillers suppress appetite.
 After a period of abuse, this will often lead to noticeable weight loss in the addict.

-• li-icon Decreased libido.
+• Decreased libido.

-• li-icon Financial discrepancies.
+• Financial discrepancies.
 Painkillers are an expensive habit to maintain.
 They may rapidly run through their available funds and eventually resort to stealing money or valuables from others.

 Typical Cost to the Addict